-Under the underwriting agreement, we have agreed to provide the Underwriter the right of first refusal for two years from the completion or termination of the Offering to act as financial advisor on any corporate financing services with at least equal economic terms.
-In addition, we have agreed to reimburse the Underwriter's reasonable out-of-pocket expenses incurred by the Underwriter in connection with this offering, including i) legal fees up to \$75,000, ii) due diligence expenses up to \$75,000, iii) road show, travel, platform on-boarding fees and other reasonable out-of-pocket expenses up to \$50,000, iv) \$6,000 for background checks on Company's officers, directors and major shareholders, and v) \$15,000 for our DTC application.
-The reimbursable accountable expenses shall not exceed \$280,000 and shall be refundable to us the extent actually not incurred by the Underwriter in accordance with FINRA Rule 5110(f)(2)(C).
-We have advanced \$75,000 in accountable expenses as of the date hereof.
+Under the underwriting agreement, we have agreed to reimburse the Underwriter's reasonable out-of-pocket expenses incurred by the Underwriter in connection with this offering, including i) legal fees up to \$75,000, ii) due diligence expenses up to \$75,000, iii) road show, travel, platform on-boarding fees and other reasonable out-of-pocket expenses up to \$50,000, iv) \$6,000 for background checks on Company's officers, directors and major shareholders, and v) \$15,000 for our DTC application.
+The reimbursable accountable expenses shall not exceed \$221,000 and shall be refundable to us the extent actually not incurred by the Underwriter in accordance with FINRA Rule 5110(f)(2)(C).
+We have advanced \$143,750 in accountable expenses as of the date hereof.

 We have also agreed to grant to the Underwriter a warrant covering a number of Ordinary Shares equal to 6.5% of the aggregate number of the Ordinary Shares (the "Underwriter Warrant") sold in the offering.
-The Underwriter Warrants will be exercisable, in whole or in part, during a period commencing on a date that is 180 days immediately following the date of issuance and will expire on the five-year anniversary of the issuance.
-The Underwriter Warrants will be exercisable at a price equal to 100% of the lower price of i) the fair market value price of our ordinary shares at closing, ii) closing price paid by investors of such financing, or iii) conversion price in event we sell any convertible securities.
+The Underwriter Warrants will be exercisable, from the date of issuance and will expire on the five-year anniversary of the issuance.
+The Underwriter Warrants will be exercisable at a price equal to 100% of the initial public offering price.
 The Underwriter Warrant shall not be redeemable or cancellable.
 We will register the shares underlying the Underwriter Warrants and file all necessary undertakings in connection therewith.
 The Underwriter Warrants may not be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the commencement of sales of the offering, of which this prospectus forms a part (in accordance with FINRA Rule 5110), except that they may be assigned, in whole or in part, to any successor, officer, manager, member, or partner of the Underwriter, and to members of the syndicate or selling group and their respective officers, managers, members or partners.
-The Underwriter Warrants may be exercised as to all or a lesser number of shares, will provide for cashless exercise and will contain provisions for "piggyback" registration rights at our expense for a period of five years after the effective date of the offering.
+The Underwriter Warrants may be exercised as to all or a lesser number of shares, will provide for cashless exercise and will contain provisions for immediate "piggyback" registration rights at our expense for a period of five years from the issuance date.
+We have registered the Underwriter Warrants and the shares underlying the Underwriter Warrants in this offering.